Nintendo 3DS Architecture

 The Nintendo 3DS next to a predecessor (a Nintendo DS Lite), the latter has become a common denominator.

 But we do!
-Here’s the complete list of CPUs this system houses:
+So here’s the complete list of the CPUs this system houses:

 Unfortunately, or for obvious reasons, the three CPUs are never usable at the same time.
 Instead, the console has three modes of operation: